 No. There is no cell reception at the surf camp nor in most of Playa Hermosa.
 Some people get a signal near the local supermarket, down by the beach, and there is good reception in the neighboring town of Santa Teresa.
-At Shaka we have a landline to make and receive calls and we have wifi.
+At Shaka, we have a landline to make and receive local calls and we have wifi.

 Yes.
 We have wifi in the villas as well as in the communal rancho.
-While it is common for the signal to drop out at various times throughout the week this rarely happens for more than a few minutes at a time.

 The closest ATM is in the nearby town of Santa Teresa where there are two ATMs and a bank.
 If for some reason you have difficulty obtaining money from the ATM you are able to withdraw cash from a bank teller with your card, provided you have appropriate identification with you, such as a passport.
 Most local businesses only accept cash (US dollars or colones) not credit card.
 Santa Teresa is approximately 15 minutes away by taxi and costs roughly $15 each way.

 If at the end of your stay, you feel that we have provided you with the holiday you were looking for and that we have made your stay comfortable, enjoyable, and relaxed then, rather than tipping, we would really appreciate it if you left us a review online instead (see here for our TripAdvisor and Facebook pages).
 These reviews assist us to grow our business, providing a widespread form of 'word of mouth', which in turn benefits the entire team in a more long lasting way than does tipping.
 You can be assured that all the Shaka team are well paid professionals and are not reliant on, or expecting to be tipped.
-If at the end of your stay you feel that your surf coach or any other member of the team has provided you with an exceptional service then any tip you offer will be humbly accepted.
+If at the end of your stay you feel that your surf coach or any other member of the team has provided you with an exceptional service, then any tip you offer will be humbly accepted.

-We deliver our surf classes in the morning as we've found this to be the best part of the day - this is usually when the waves are at their best and often before other surf schools have started.
-At times we'll adjust the time of the class to suit the conditions however on the whole, a typical Shaka day involves – 7am sunrise snack, 7.30am surf class, 9.30am well-deserved brunch, 12.30pm yoga then chill time until 6.30pm dinner.
+We typically deliver our surf classes in the morning as we've found this to be the best part of the day - this is usually when the waves are at their best and often before other surf schools have started.
+At times we'll adjust the time of the class to suit the conditions, however on the whole, a typical Shaka day involves – 7am sunrise snack, 7.30am surf class, 9.30am well-deserved brunch, 12.30pm yoga then chill time until 6.30pm dinner.
 You can also check out our schedule here.

 No, we provide a 3-meal program specifically designed for our surfing and yoga schedule.
-It includes a light early breakfast of granola, yogurt, and fruit before surfing, then a cooked breakfast around 9.30–10.00am after surf classes.
+It includes a light early breakfast of granola, yogurt, and fruit before surfing, then a breakfast around 9.30–10.00am after surf classes.
 Costa Rican coffee is served with the snack and brunch.
 You can see here for more details of our meals and menu.

 Our cuisine is largely traditional Costa Rican dishes including fresh local fruits and vegetables, fish and chicken, breakfast burritos, pancakes, rice and beans, fried plantains (a type of banana), quesadillas, and homemade pizzas.
 You can see more details of our meals here.

-Playa Hermosa is a small beachside town with just a few restaurants and no bars.
+Playa Hermosa is a small beachside town with just a few restaurants.
 Most people come here for the stunning sunsets and consistent surf, rather than the nightlife.
 If you are looking to explore a bar or two, you'll need to head into the nearby town of Santa Teresa, just a 15-minute cab-ride away.
 Thursday night tends to be the most popular night of the week however, after a full day of surf and yoga our guests usually opt for an early night after dinner so that they are fresh for the next morning’s surf session.